-Craig y Nos Bus Stop Bus Stop is on line T6 (Swansea - Neath - Ystradgynlais – Brecon), with up to 8 buses a day Mon-Sat and up to 5 on Sundays and Bank Holidays, with a journey time of 40 mins from Neath (and 37 mins from Brecon).
+Craig y Nos Bus Stop Bus Stop is on line T6 (Swansea - Neath - Ystradgynlais – Brecon), with 11 buses a day Mon-Sat and 5 on Sundays and Bank Holidays, with a journey time of 40 mins from Neath (and 37 mins from Brecon).
 The journey time by train from London to Neath is from 2 ¾ hours.

 Saturday Walkers’ Club: This walk is not recommended as a daywalk from London, but if based in the area for a longer stay.
 Accommodation is available in Craig y Nos, nearby in Glyntawe or Pen y Cae, and further along the bus line in Ystradgynlais, Sennybridge or Brecon.